Vector Databases vs Agent Memory: Why They're Not the Same Thing

 A vector database is to agent memory what a hard drive is to a brain.
 The storage primitive is necessary but not sufficient.
 Agents that truly remember need temporal awareness, importance scoring, decay, knowledge graphs, and hybrid retrieval — capabilities that exist above the vector layer.

-If you're building agents that interact with users over time — not just one-shot document retrieval — invest in a purpose-built memory system from the start.
+If you're building agents that interact with users over time — not just one-shot document retrieval — start with a purpose-built memory system.
 Retrofitting temporal awareness and knowledge graphs onto a vector database is significantly harder than starting with a system designed for it.